Fostroxacitabine bralpamide (fostrox)

 Play

-How fostrox complement current therapy options
+How fostrox complements current therapy options

 Promising strategies in order to overcome treatment limitations - Interview with Dr Hong Jae Chon